Open Enrollment is Oct 15 – Dec 7: Review Your Medicare Options for 2026

 Other Special Election Periods (SEPs)

 There are certain events/situations that allow a SEP to enroll in, switch, or disenroll from a Part D or Medicare Advantage plan.
 Some of these events include relocation – if you move out of your plan’s service area; contract violation – if your plan violates its contract with Medicare (including marketing misconduct); change in care setting – if you move into or out of a nursing facility.
 See our list of events triggering an SEP for more information.
+Also, see information on a new temporary Medicare Advantage Provider Directory SEP for those who made an enrollment choice based on incorrect provider directory information from the Medicare Plan Finder website.

 Can I switch plans more than once during the AEP?